LonJonn/fallible/README.md

 ## 📚 Full API reference

+Inprogress...

-See the inline JSDoc & source – the entire implementation fits in <300 LOC.
+See the inline JSDoc, source and tests for the full API.

 ---